raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-After sending a Retry Delay request message the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).
+After sending a Retry Delay request message the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD forcibly abort the connection.

 A Retry Delay request message MUST NOT be initiated by a client.
-If a server receives a Retry Delay request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a server receives a Retry Delay request message this is an error and the server MUST forcibly abort the connection immediately.

 #### Outstanding Operations